Dosage Form: capsule

 Inform patients that the most commonly reported adverse reactions in adult patients being treated with Zidovudine were headache, malaise, nausea, anorexia, and vomiting.
 The most commonly reported adverse reactions in pediatric patients receiving Zidovudine were fever, cough, and digestive disorders.
 Patients also should be encouraged to contact their physician if they experience muscle weakness, shortness of breath, symptoms of hepatitis or pancreatitis, or any other unexpected adverse events while being treated with Zidovudine [see Adverse Reactions (6)].

-Caution patients about the use of other medications, including ganciclovir, interferon alfa, and ribavirin, which may exacerbate the toxicity of Zidovudine [see Drug Interactions (7)].
+Advise patients that other medications may interact with Zidovudine and certain medications, including ganciclovir, interferon alfa, and ribavirin, may exacerbate the toxicity of Zidovudine [see Drug Interactions (7)].

-COMBIVIR, EPIVIR, and TRIZIVIR are registered trademarks of the ViiV Healthcare group of companies.
+EPIVIR is registered trademark of the ViiV Healthcare group of companies.

 Aurobindo Pharma USA, Inc.